 Our mission is to provide outstanding police services, in partnership with the community, to maintain a safe environment that contributes to the quality of life.

-Department Accreditation The City of Plano Police Department is proud to have been accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) since 1992.
-In November 2012, the department received the Accreditation with Excellence Award, which designated Plano as an extraordinary example in Law Enforcement.
+The City of Plano Police Department is proud to have been accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) since 1992.
+In November 2015, the Department received its seventh re-accreditation by successfully completing the Advanced Law Enforcement program.

 A Meritorious Service award, given to agencies with 15 or more continuous years as an accredited agency, was also presented to the Plano Police Department at that time.
 View more information regarding our accreditation status.